JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 That would give you the manual page (aka: `man` page) for `htop`; an excellent open source replacement for the commonly used system tool `top`.

+### Install compilers, GIT, SVN & general development related stuff.

+If you are going to use your Ubuntu server for code development of any level, you need to install some basic tools to get the job done like so:

+    sudo aptitude install build-essential git git-core subversion git-svn

+That command will install the whole suite of Debian compilers such as `gcc`/`g++` as well as SCM (source code management) tools such as `git`, `svn` (Subversion) & related utilities like `git-svn` which you can use to bridge & convert `svn` repositories to `git` repositories.

 ### Setting default UMASK for group writability.

 By default, Unix systems are set to only allow users to write to files they themselves have created by using a system-wide UMASK of `022`.
 But since I like to setup servers which allow users to collaborate when connected to a common group—such as `www-readwrite`—I like to set the system-wide UMASK to `002`.